 The Casio G-Shock GMW-B5000TFG-9 Full Metal

-I am going to be honest right off the bat, this will be no normal review.
-The reason being that this watch I actually bought for myself and is part of my current two watch collection.
+I am going, to be honest right off the bat; this will be no normal review.
+The reason is that this watch I bought for myself is part of my current two-watch collection.
 Why a G-Shock?
 Well, because this is not any G-Shock, but the 35th anniversary limited edition which is the first time ever Casio made a G-Shock completely out of metal.
 Why that matters, and how it changes and at the same time preserves the spirit of this icon is what we will look at today.

-The quirky Japanese watch with its square design and rugged antics sent tectonic shockwaves through the community and managed to establish itself over the years as an icon in the truest sense.
-The cheap cost, a tirade of different designs, and evolutions in its functionality has resulted in the G-Shock becoming the worlds most versatile watch.
-It can be spotted anywhere from the wrists of rap-stars on the red carpet, soldiers in Afghanistan engaged in combat, and in the watch boxes of enthusiasts and collectors.
+The quirky Japanese watch, with its square design and rugged antics, sent tectonic shockwaves through the community and managed to establish itself over the years as an icon in the truest sense.
+The cheap cost, a tirade of different designs, and evolutions in its functionality have resulted in the G-Shock becoming the world’s most versatile watch.
+It can be spotted anywhere from the wrists of rap stars on the red carpet, soldiers in Afghanistan engaged in combat, and in the watch boxes of enthusiasts and collectors.

-Enough history lets jump back to the present.
+Enough history let’s jump back to the present.
 At the 2018 Baselworld, the release of this watch was a surprise to many.
-Sure, it may not have excited on the level of the Pepsi, but once all the releases where out it was the G-Shock that left me most excited on a child-like level.
-While initially shocked by the insane resale prices I did not give up the hope on getting my hands on this watch.
-I decided to compose a list of all G-Shock retailers in my area and called each and every one of them until I found one available.
+Sure, it may not have excited me on the level of the Pepsi, but once all the releases were out, it was the G-Shock that left me most excited on a child-like level.
+While initially shocked by the insane resale prices, I did not give up hope of getting my hands on this watch.
+I decided to compose a list of all G-Shock retailers in my area and called everyone until I found one available.
 Less than an hour later I had 168 grams of golden bling on my wrist and have since then not taken it off.

-What really knocks the ball out of the park is the case though.
-Unique to the gold version there is a mirror polish for the bezel which really pops as soon as it is exposed to any light.
-Additionally, behind the crystal, there is more polished gold which blends in great into the carbon fibre like optic of the solar panels.
-All in all this model has a lot of polished elements to it which works in great harmony with the gold colouring.
+What knocks the ball out of the park is the case.
+Unique to the gold version, there is a mirror polish for the bezel, which pops as soon as it is exposed to any light.
+Additionally, behind the crystal, there is more polished gold which blends in great into the carbon fibre-like optic of the solar panels.
+All in all, this model has a lot of polished elements to it, which works in great harmony with the gold colouring.
 On the backside, there is a black caseback with an inscription to mark the 35th anniversary.